harel-coffee/dr_droid-auto/README.md

 ## Disclaim

-A rsearch prototype for Android malware detection with Code-Heterogeneity Features.
+A rsearch prototype for Android malware detection with code-Heterogeneity features.

 ## version 0.1.1